natgo/wt-wiki-scraper/wikitext-transpiled/ground/Brummbar.md

 The side and rear armour range from 20 to 50 mm, which is not enough to stop any rounds without significant angling.
 They can only stop HE shells, rifle-calibre bullets, or some autocannon shells.

 The post-penetration survivability of the Brummbär is quite bad.
 Similar to the StuG series tank destroyers, the Brummbär has 3 crew members sitting tightly in a column at the right side of the fighting compartment (when looking at its front), and 2 on the left.
-This means that a frontal penetrating shot through the right side can take out 3 men if the shell is solid, or even all 5 crw members if it is explosive.
+This means that a frontal penetrating shot through the right side can take out 3 men if the shell is solid, or even all 5 crew members if it is explosive.
 Frontal penetration through the hull can destroy the transmission, leaving the tank immobile.
 It may also hurt the driver.

 '''Armour type:'''